50+ Types of Saltwater Fish (July 2026): Complete Species Guide

 Nocturnal Saltwater Fish

-Night-active species offer different dynamics for evening viewing.
-Squirrelfish emerge after lights out, displaying red coloration invisible to prey in darkness.
-Their large eyes gather available light efficiently.
+Squirrelfish (Holocentridae family) emerge after lights out, displaying red coloration invisible to prey in darkness.
+Native to tropical oceans worldwide.
+Their large eyes gather available light efficiently, allowing navigation in near-total darkness.
+Cardinalfish become active at dusk, schooling in open water during evening hours when diurnal predators sleep.

 Schooling Fish Types